How Much Does Underfloor Heating Cost?

-One of the biggest drawbacks of underfloor heating is the up-front cost.
-But these days, there are many affordable options, such as dry systems that don’t need hot water pipes.
-These systems use rolled electric mats and they’re easier to install than wet systems.
+One of the biggest drawbacks of underfloor heating is the up-front cost, but these days, there are many affordable options, such as dry systems that do not need hot water pipes.
+These systems use rolled electric mats and they are easier to install than wet systems.

-Typically, electric underfloor heating is charged at £40 – £75 per square metre.
+Typically, electric underfloor heating is charged at £50 – £75 per square metre.
 Water systems are more expensive.
 They can cost up to £100+ per square metre.
-You’ll also need to consider tradesmen fees, thermostats and controls, and other installation / building costs.
+You will also need to consider tradesmen fees, thermostats, controls and other installation or building costs.

-For the average bathroom size of 3.5m2, that’s less than £170 in underfloor heating materials.
+For the average bathroom size of 3.5m2, that is less than £240 in underfloor heating materials.

 Underfloor heating is usually easier and cheaper to install in a new build house, because the floors haven’t been laid down yet.
 These days though, modern heating mats are made to be ultra-thin and easy to connect.
-So, if you’re using an electrical system, you should’t have too many problems with an older property either.
-With the growing popularity of complete underfloor heating kits, you can even install systems yourself – if you’re confident in your DIY skills.
+So if you are using an electrical system, you should not have too many problems with an older property either.
+With the growing popularity of complete underfloor heating kits, you can even install systems yourself, as long as you are confident in your DIY skills.

 For wet underfloor heating, you need to do a fair amount of work before laying water pipes, so expect high installation costs.

 Underfloor heating is cheap to buy, but is dry underfloor heating expensive to run?
 Compared to standard radiators, it can be an affordable way to heat the home.
-For bathrooms, it’s the perfect option: it keeps your feet toasty while being energy-efficient.
+For bathrooms, it is the perfect option: it keeps your feet toasty while being energy-efficient.